 In moderation shallowness isn't inherently bad

-If you're vapid to your core that's no good.
-But in reasonable doses, shallow things are fine:
+If you're vapid to your core that's no good, but in reasonable doses shallow things are fine:

 Shallowness is part of the lighter side of socializing

-There are different modes people can socialize under.
+There are different modes people can socialize in.
 Some forms of supposed shallowness are part of that fun, silly side of being with people.
 It isn't better or worse than being reflective and serious, just different.
 You can't operate in one social style all the time, just like you're not always in the mood to watch an intense, draining 3-hour drama when you pick a movie.
-If you lean a little too much towards your logical, serious side consider adding some lighter elements to your personality to balance things out.
+If you lean a little too much toward your logical, serious side consider adding some lighter elements to your personality to balance things out.

 Shallow things can be fun